seans3/k8s-ai/gateway/README.md

 2.  **Model Deployments & Services (`vllm-deployment.yaml`, `vllm-service.yaml`)**: The VLLM inference server is deployed as a separate Kubernetes `Deployment`.
 This isolates the workload, allowing it to be scaled and updated independently.
 The `Deployment` is exposed internally by a `ClusterIP` `Service`, which provides a stable network endpoint for the gateway to target.

-3.  **Inference Gateway (`gateway.yaml`, `httproute.yaml`)**: The `InferenceGateway` custom resource is the core of this architecture.
-It automatically provisions a Google Cloud Internal Load Balancer and is configured with routing rules defined in the `HTTPRoute` resource.
-It inspects the request path and forwards traffic to the appropriate backend `Service`.
+3.  **Inference Gateway and Models (`gateway.yaml`, `httproute.yaml`, `inference-model.yaml`)**: The `InferenceGateway` custom resource is the core of this architecture.
+It automatically provisions a Google Cloud Internal Load Balancer, and the `HTTPRoute` resource defines the routing rules.
+The `InferenceModel` custom resources define the specific models to be served, allowing for dynamic management.
+The gateway inspects the request path and forwards traffic to the appropriate backend `Service`.

-4. **Inference Models (`inference-model.yaml`)**: The `InferenceModel` custom resources define the models that will be served by the inference server.
-This allows for dynamic model management and versioning.

 ---
 ## LoRA and Efficient Multi-Model Serving